-Admission to the music major (either Bachelor of Arts or Bachelor of Music) is required.
+Admission to the music major by audition (either Bachelor of Arts or Bachelor of Music) is required.
 Students may not self-declare a music major.
 Admission to the B.A. music major is selective; admission to the B.M. program is highly selective.
 Consequently, it is not unusual for the B.M. applicants to be admitted to the B.A. music major initially.
 These students would begin the core music major coursework in the fall of their first year and may re-apply for admission to the B.M. program after they begin their studies at St. Olaf.

 Bachelor of Arts in Music